ScilifelabDataCentre/data-platform-scripts/README.md

 ### events_fetcher.py

-This scripts collects all upcoming events listed in [scilifelab website](https://www.scilifelab.se/events) but not yet in platform [events page](https://data.scilifelab.se/events/).
-The output is list of events in JSON format, that can be copy pasted (upon review) to the event's [data file](https://blobserver.dc.scilifelab.se/blob/data_platform_events.json/info) of he platform.
+This script collects all upcoming events listed in the [SciLifeLab website](https://www.scilifelab.se/events), but not yet in the corresponding platform [events page](https://data.scilifelab.se/events/).
+The output is list of events in JSON format, that can be copy pasted (upon review) to the event's [data file](https://blobserver.dc.scilifelab.se/blob/data_platform_events.json/info), which is used to build the platform's events page.

 **Usage:**